zhengwu123/Machine_learning_group_project/README.md

 # Machine learning project

-# Group project for machine learning course at nmsu:
+Group project for machine learning course at nmsu:

-# goal:
+Goal:

-1. produce a reliable model to classify different photos of sneakers
+-  1. produce a reliable model to classify different photos of sneakers

-2. produce a reliable model predict fake/real sneakers
+-  2. produce a reliable model predict fake/real sneakers

 - [x] used Keras CNN to train image sets